 St Cecilia's is committed to the education of gifted/high ability students in an inclusive setting.
+During the 2021 school year, all teachers will complete the Gerric Certificate of Gifted Education with UNSW.
 We provide activities designed to broaden student interests, eg chess club, sports days, choir, dance, drama and music.
 We extend student opportunities to participate in school and regional events, eg leadership courses, Da Vinci Decathlon, Future Problem Solving and Maths challenges.
 Class programs involve challenges that promote the development of higher order thinking and feeling, eg using real problems that involve analysis, synthesis and evaluative skills.
-Finally individual or small groups are challenged to develop to their full potential in areas where children have advanced interest or passion.
+Finally, individual or small groups are challenged to develop to their full potential in areas where children have advanced interest or passion.